Powassan Virus and Lyme Disease: Why One Tick Bite Can Be More Dangerous

 - meningitis

-The severity ranges from mild illness to life-threatening neurologic disease.
+Illness severity ranges from mild symptoms to life-threatening neurologic disease.

 However, a subset of patients develop severe neurologic illness.